seperman/deepdiff/docs/index.rst

 Changelog
 =========

 - v4-2-0: Fix for Py3.10.
 Dropping support for EOL Python 3.4.
 Ignoring private keys when calculating hashes.
 For example __init__ is not a part of hash calculation anymore.
+Fix for #166 Problem with comparing lists, with an boolean as element.
 - v4-1-0: .json property is finally removed.
 - v4-0-9: Fixing the bug for hashing custom unhashable objects
 - v4-0-8: Adding ignore_nan_inequality for float('nan')